GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 into moral points.
 By splitting the world into people who are woke or not, we make two mistakes: people who are woke are sufficiently good and do not need to continue learning, and people who are not woke know less about hardship and struggle than those who are.
+"Woke" is fixed mindset.
 To say that we are woke is to lose the fact that we are all crooked timber, stumbling towards being better.
 It's like a commoditized moral license.
 Once you are woke, then you can sit back and relax.
-Awarness is useless without action.
+Awareness is useless without action.
 Guilt is useless if it does not spur you to change the structures that you feel guilty about.
 Just because we are good in one area, gives us zero free passes in other areas.

-I bring this up because I feel that, even as we tried for this not to happen, the Men's project encouraged allyship as an identity.
+I bring this up because I feel that, even as we tried for this not to happen, the Men's project encouraged ally-ship as an identity.
 That now that we've done the Men's project, we were woke and everything was amazing.
 The Men's project gave me the words and perspective to only start the path towards being a better person.
 It was the first step on a never ending personal journey towards being